 9. Use a (positive) example to work through the cognitive triangle

-11. Why is a situation important to the cognitive triangle?
+11. Why is this important to mental health recovery?